Get Upto 60% Discount

-When you find a Pantone color swatch which you like, that shade is known as a spot color.
-Now what spot colors actually are is that they are pre-mixed colors which are supplied to the printer in addition to the CMYK colors, and depending on the number of pigments in there, it can go all the way up to eight-color printing.
+When you find a Pantone color swatch that you like, that shade is known as a spot color.
+Now, what spot colors actually are is that they are pre-mixed colors that are supplied to the printer in addition to the CMYK colors, and depending on the number of pigments in there, it can go all the way up to eight-color printing.

 Using the Pantone Color in your design

 Let’s see how we use Pantone color matching for our project when we hire a custom logo design company.